faisalakhlaq/home-api/README.md

 * CRUD operations for property listings
 * User authentication and authorization
 * Management of user favorite properties
-* (Add other key features like search, image uploads, etc.)

 ## Getting Started